 All four targets (the iron, nickel, pulltabs, and quarter) will respond with a good audio signal at the MIN setting.
-Next, we will turn the DIS-CRIMINATE LEVEL up to IRON.
+Next, we will turn the DISCRIMINATE LEVEL up to or just slightly past the IRON level.
 This should be high enough to knock out the iron target and still get a positive response on the nickel, pulltabs, and quarter.
-When you are done with the IRON level, turn the DISCRIM-INATE LEVEL to around the 5¢ setting.
+When you are done, turn the DISCRIMINATE LEVEL to around the 5¢ setting.
 This level is high enough to knock out the nickel.
 At this time, the iron target and the nickel should give no response, while most of the pulltabs and the quarter will give a solid response.
 Next, turn the DISCRIMINATE LEVEL knob just past the TAB marking.
 At this time, most or all of the pulltabs should not give any audio signal.
 Only the quarter should give a strong signal.
 Now, roll the DISCRIMINATE LEVEL all the way to MAX.
 Notice that the quarter is still responding.
 The discrimination will not go high enough to lose most of the silver coins.

-This air test is designed to quickly show you how your discriminate mode works.
+This air test was designed to quickly show you how your discriminate mode works.
 Each machine may be a little different from all of the others, so you may want to take some time and try different targets to find responses of your machine.
 At a later date, you may want to build a test garden to test your detector in the field.